Nikos-Antonopoulos/Spotify_payments/README.md

-# Results of script execution as of 28/03/2024
+# Results of script execution as of 16/07/2024

-Months subscribed to Spotify: 40
+Months subscribed to Spotify: 43

 There was a price change on 1 of September 2023.
 We have been paying based on the old spotify's price (2 euro/month) for: 33 months.
-We have been paying based on the new spotify's price (2.16 euro/month) for: 7 months.
+We have been paying based on the new spotify's price (2.16 euro/month) for: 10 months.

-Spyrellis  owes -> 11.12 <br>
+Spyrellis  owes -> 17.6
-Konstantina  owes -> 0.12 <br>
+Konstantina  owes -> 6.6
-Christopher  owes -> 7.12 <br>
+Christopher  owes -> 13.6
-Mazarakis  owes -> 5.12 <br>
+Mazarakis  owes -> -0.4
-Mo  owes -> 0.0 <br>
+Mo  owes -> 6.48